How Do You Find Areas to Improve Business Productivity?

 However, you can’t just tell your employees to communicate more frequently.
 Some people are naturally less open with their thoughts and feelings.
 The only way to solve this dilemma is by implementing a culture that encourages open communication.
 Employees should not be afraid to ask questions or voice concerns.

 Sometimes, the rate of communication isn’t always the problem.
 The way people communicate can also cause productivity issues.
 For this reason, your team must understand that communication is supposed to be helpful.
-Before responding to someone, ask yourself “Is this conducive to productivity?”
+Before responding to someone, ask yourself, “Is this conducive to productivity?”
 Effective communication means putting your personal opinions aside in favor of the work getting done on time.

 5. Sharing of Information

 Marketing efforts can impede productivity in the same way as financial processes.
 Smaller businesses usually don’t have the resources to outsource their marketing.
 Thus, they must write pitch emails and manage their social media accounts themselves.
-The time devoted to both responsibilities can be greatly diminished with a number of software tools.
+The time devoted to both responsibilities can be greatly diminished with several software tools.
 Odds are, most of your pitch emails are nearly identical.
 And once you’ve found the messaging structure that works, why deviate from that strategy?
 With email marketing tools, you can create templates for different stages of your marketing funnel, rather than writing out new emails over and over again.
-In just a few clicks, you would essentially eliminate an entire day’s worth of email marketing responsibilities.
+In just a few clicks, you would virtually eliminate an entire day’s worth of email marketing responsibilities.

 Likewise, social media management tools put all of your social media accounts into a single platform.
 In other words, you don’t have to jump from your Facebook page to your LinkedIn page to write posts for each network or respond to comments.
 You can also write and schedule posts ahead of time.

-What are the Best Strategies for Improving Business Productivity?
+What Are the Best Strategies for Improving Business Productivity?